protagolabs/Netmind-examples/hivemind/language-modeling/README.md

 ### Explanation for the code files

-**arguments:** Define the parameters used in the code, in Netmind website, it pre-defines the parameter, so we do not need this file when submit our code, just to modify the value through the website.
+**arguments:** Define the parameters used in the code, we do not need to modify the files, just change some of the values if necessary.
 The target_batch_size represents the total batch size to run one optimization step, could be large (like 4096), the per_device_train_batch_size represents the batch size trained on one GPU, constraints by the capacity of that GPU.
 Note that the learning rate should corresponding to the target batch size.

 **data:** Load the tokenized dataset that processed before, named as tokenized_datasets.